 Click the link How to Buy Series I under the column for individuals.

 You can read more about them here.
-Then you will need to go to the link to purchase electronic bonds at the TreasuryDirect program.
+Then you must go to the link to purchase electronic bonds at the TreasuryDirect program.
 Set up your account and purchase from there.
 You can even watch this video on how to set up an account.

 Can kids hold Series I Bonds?

 The good news is that kids can own Series I Bonds.
-However, a few things need to be in place for this to happen.
+However, a few things must be in place for this to happen.

 For individuals to hold Series I Bonds, they must be one of the following: a United States Citizen, a resident of the United States, or a civilian employee of the United States, no matter where they live.